-- " U.S. Propane Distribution provides distribution, and related services for propane, and heating oil - " Canadian Propane Distribution provides distribution and related services for propane. - " Wholesale Propane provides distribution of propane gas and other natural gas liquids across Canada and the United States to wholesale customers
+- " U.S. Propane Distribution buys, sells and distributes propane and other liquid fuels and related products in the U.S. - Canadian Propane Distribution buys, sells and distributes propane and other liquid fuels and related products in Canada - " Wholesale Propane distributes and markets propane gas and other natural gas liquids across Canada and the U.S. to wholesale customers.